MichaIng/DietPi-Docs/docs/software/home_automation.md

     /home/homeassistant/homeassistant-update.sh
     ```

-    To update as well the whole `pyenv` Python version, reinstall Home Assistant:
+    Home Assistant updates may drop support for old Python versions.
+The release notes would inform about this: <https://github.com/home-assistant/core/releases>
+    To update the `pyenv` Python version along with Home Assistant, reinstall it.
+Since Python dependencies need to be reinstalled, the first service start, and accessing certain integrations for the first time, may again take a while:

     ```sh
     dietpi-software reinstall 157